jmersonuo/jmersonuo.github.io/Activities/AltTextTypeandSound.md

 ----------

 ### VII.
-Add an absolute link to a image to popup3 file
+Add an absolute link to an image to popup3 file
 The audio file of the bison eating is great, but it could use a visual.
 Let's add the image that the NPS used at https://www.nps.gov/yell/learn/photosmultimedia/sounds-bisoneating.htm.
 We can use an img tag and set the src to the image URL.
 The steps below will show you how.

 1. Visit the site with the bison sounds clip at [https://www.nps.gov/yell/learn/photosmultimedia/sounds-bisoneating.htm](https://www.nps.gov/yell/learn/photosmultimedia/sounds-bisoneating.htm){:target="_blank"}  and right click on the image > copy image link